EmmaKibore/pig-dice/README.md

 # Pig Dice
 #### Brief Description
-This is a simple game that involves rolling the dice and entails two players.
+This is a simple game that entails two players and rolling the die.
 #### By Emmah Kibore
 ## Description
 Pig Dice is a simple dice game.Below are the game rules: